Serialcomms/Serial-Ports-in-VBA-Simple-2022/README.md

 _Assume that all data has already been sent by the attached serial device and is ready waiting to be read_

+- check_com_port can be used to confirm expected number of characters are waiting before committing read

 - No pre or post read delays for any in-flight data reception to complete are provided.

 - Data will be read in one synchronous API call.

 - Maximum characters read =  fixed read buffer length

-- `check_com_port` function can be used to check for any new or remaining characters.
+- `check_com_port` function can be used again to check for any new or remaining characters.

 </p>